Day Minus 1

 Today our destination is the bustling town of Aguas Calientes, also known as Machu Picchu town.
 Those who wish to, can hike this distance but others may catch a bus instead.
 The hikers will leave the lodge after breakfast and head uphill for around two hours towards Llactapata pass (2600 metres/8500 feet).
 After heading downhill for about ten minutes you will come upon the recently restored Llactapata Ruins from where you will catch your first glimpse of Machu Picchu across the river valley.
 This perspective is one that few tourists get to enjoy.
 We walk another ten minutes or so to our lunch spot where we enjoy a picnic lunch with the same view of Machu Picchu.
 After lunch we will then descend to the Vilcanota River through bamboo forests, orchards and coffee plantations, a descent of between two and three hours.
 Aguas Calientes, the town of Machu Picchu, is a short train ride away and here we check into the beautiful Inkaterra Hotel for dinner and a well-earned rest.

 The whole group will spend their final night of the trail ride together in Aguas Calientes.

 Today there will be an early start in order to make the thirty-minute bus ride up to Machu Picchu to arrive before sunrise.
 You will then enjoy a private guided tour of the city, followed by several hours in which you are free to explore the ruins by yourselves.
-Afterwards you will return to Aguas Calientes by bus for lunch and then take the afternoon Vistadome train to Ollantaytambo (about an hour and a half), where you are transferred by car to Cusco (about one hour) to your choen hotel in Cusco.
+Afterwards you will return to Aguas Calientes by bus for lunch and then take the afternoon Vistadome train to Ollantaytambo (about an hour and a half), where you are transferred by car to Cusco (about one hour) to your chosen hotel in Cusco (not included, please ask the office upon enquiry for recommended hotels).
 For those flying back to the UK you will need to spend one final night here before catching a flight home via Lima.
 If you are travelling back to a different country you may not require this night in Cusco.
 You can discuss your travel arrangements with our office staff.